On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

-Now, the fact that $(\mathcal{K}_n, \onleq)$ also verifies the assumptions from \ref{assumptions_forking} is an immediate consequence of Proposition \ref{pseudoplane:conditionH} and the fact that every strong extension $A\onleq B$ is not algebraic.
-This latter observation together with the fact that $F(A)\neq C(A)$, means that the conditions from \ref{assumptions:no_prime} do not apply to this class of examples.
-It remains to consider Assumption \ref{assumption:no-superstability}.
-Since $T^+_0$ and $T^+_1$ are respectively the theory of the infinite set and of the pseudoplane, they are both $\omega$-stable and thus do not satisfy \ref{assumption:no-superstability}.
-However, we show that if $n\geq 2$ then $T^+_n$ satisfies \ref{assumption:no-superstability}, thereby also completing the proof that $T^+_n$ (with $n\geq 2$) is not superstable.
+With the previous result, we verified all assumptions from \ref{main_th}(\hyperref[completeness_axiom]{C1})-(\hyperref[the_K_homogeneous_lemma]{C2}) and \ref{ass:hf_closure}(\hyperref[the_hf_axiom]{C3}), thus establishing that $T^+_n$ is complete, stable, and with $\ind=\ind^{\otimes}$.
+Since every strong extension $A\onleq B$ is not algebraic it follows that the conditions from \ref{assumptions:no_prime} do not directly apply to this class of examples.
+It thus remains to consider \ref{assumption:no-superstability_2}(\hyperref[CP]{C4}), and to determine the stability spectrum of the theory $T^+_n$.
+Since $T^+_0$ and $T^+_1$ are respectively the theory of the infinite set and of the pseudoplane, they are both $\aleph_0$-stable and thus do not satisfy \ref{assumption:no-superstability_2}(\hyperref[CP]{C4}).
+We show however that for all $n\geq 2$ the theory $T^+_n$ satisfies \ref{assumption:no-superstability}(\hyperref[technical:D4]{D4}), and is thus not superstable by Proposition \ref{prop:technical_superstability} and Theorem~\ref{failure:superstability}.
+This completes the proof of Theorem~\ref{corollary:ngraphs} above.